mtumilowicz/rust-rocket-workshop/README.txt

             * doesn't have a main function
             * don’t compile to an executable
             * define functionality intended to be shared with multiple projects
-* package is a bundle of one or more crates that provides a set of functionality
+* package is a collection of source files and a Cargo.toml manifest file which describes the package
-    * contains a Cargo.toml
+    * can have more than one crate
+        * example: lib crate and bin crate
     * example: Cargo
         * package that contains the binary crate for the command-line tool
 * package manager and build tool